maths/moodle-qtype_stack/doc/en/Installation/index.md

 2. Login to Moodle as the admin user and click on Notifications in the Site Administration panel.

 There have been a number of changes between STACK 2 and STACK 3.
 Please read the [notes on the importer](../Authoring/ImportExport.md) before using it.

-## 8. Confirming the installation is successful.

-At this stage it is important to confirm that the PHP scripts are connecting to the CAS.
-To facilitate this we have special scripts which provide confirmation and trouble-shooting data.
-Now is the time to [test the installation](Testing_installation.md).